SAP-samples/cloud-sf-extension-cap-sample/mission/scp-setup/README.md

     ![HANA](./images/hana-08.png)

-### Subscribe to SAP Launchpad and assign relevant roles
+### Subscribe to SAP Launchpad(optional)

-As this booster does not automatically yet subscribe to the SAP Launchpad, we have to manually subscribe to SAP Launchpad and assign the relevant roles as well.
+As this booster does not automatically yet subscribe to the SAP Launchpad, we can manually subscribe to SAP Launchpad and we will assign the relevant roles in the next step with custom Identity Provider.
+This step is optional.

 1. Login to your global SAP Cloud Platform account and navigate to your sub-account.
 2. Select Subscription and search for Launchpad.
 Click on the tile to open the Overview page